SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The path is open from 6 am to 9 pm daily and is free to use.

 Driving over the Bay Bridge in San Francisco is intimidating for first timers.
-The traffic is moving fast, and people change lanes frequently.
+The traffic moves fast, and people change lanes frequently.

 If you plan to drive over it to get into SF or over to Oakland, make sure to do some preparation before you drive.
 Know exactly which lane you will be in based on your entry point.
 Also, find out which lane you need to be in to get off I-80.